“Every child is an artist.

 The problem is to remain an artist once they grow up”

 “Everything has beauty, but not everyone sees it”

 Key Stage 3

-All projects will aim to cover a range of skills and techniques, such as drawing, painting, printing, and will also include artist study, observation, planning and making a final piece.
-There will be a wide scope for pupils to develop their own style and extend their own learning through independent research, home learning, and, where time and space allow, use of the art room at lunchtimes.
+Beginning with the study of drawing, projects will cover a range of skills and techniques, through drawing, painting, sculpture and print-making.
+Pupils will be encouraged to work from direct observation and will be introduced to a variety of artists’ work from a variety of periods in Art History.
+There will be a wide scope for pupils to develop their own style and extend their own learning through independent research, home learning, and, when time and space allow, use of the Art room at lunchtimes.

 |Assessment||60% Coursework Project 40% Exam Project|

 What does a pupil need to know or be able to do before taking this course?

 - a good record of keeping to deadlines, especially home learning deadlines, in KS3.

 - to take an active interest in Art, and to develop their own areas of interest.

 - to be equipped with basic Art materials including a digital camera (some Art equipment is available from the Art department).